*Full-scale policy conference taking place online*

 - Culture in financial services - improving diversity, workplace health and the image of the sector; and

-- The future for the Women in Finance Charter - and priorities for strengthening the financial services workforce to support the sector maintain its competitiveness.
+- The future for the Women in Finance Charter - and strengthening the financial services workforce.

 Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF